thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

 - n: "`ownerKeyAddr`"
   t: "string (hex)"
   p: "Required<br>(exactly 1)"
-  d: "The owner key used for payee updates and proposal voting.
+  d: "The owner key is used for payee updates.
 The private key belonging to this address be known in your wallet.
 The address must be unused and must differ from the `collateralAddress`."
 {% enditemplate %}

 *Parameter #5---operator public key*